 8) Dear Mom and Dad - Kenny's letters home to Minnesota were examined.
 Many contain the same theme.
 He was unhappy with the airline.
 He was broke all the time.
 He was out on strike again.
 He was digging ditches or picking apples to make ends meet.
 Literally.

-9) Smoking Is Bad For You - The book itself was the subject of an episode on the History Channel show Brad Meltzer's Decoded.
-It was during the filming in Bonney Lake that Robert Blevins did two interviews with Helen Jones, a woman who had known Kenny very well.
+9) Smoking Is Bad For You - During the filming in Bonney Lake for History Channel for the Decoded program, Robert Blevins did two interviews with Helen Jones, a woman who had known Kenny very well.
 She said she remembered he smoked Raleigh cigarettes.
 'I know because he saved the coupons...'
 Although Jones didn't realize it, this was the same brand of cigarettes smoked by the hijacker.
 The F.B.I. saved the butts from the ashtray he used, although the F.B.I. said later they had lost them somehow.

 10) Easy Money - A lot of people have asked how come the ransom money hasn't turned up except for the $5,800 found in 1980 on the banks of the Columbia River near Tena Bar.
 Easy answer: No one was actually looking for it.
 In a radio interview from 2008, Special Agent Larry Carr admitted that most banks found it overwhelming to compare their incoming twenties from the 34-page list of 10,000 non-sequential numbers.
 The majority of them abandoned this effort within three-to-six months after the hijacking.
 This means the money was more-or-less cold, and would be easy to launder after that time.